 eye-catch・ing, adjective: immediately appealing or noticeable.
 Synonyms: a trio of beautiful totes in fussy-cut quilting cottons.
 This is what we call a statement bag.
 It’s specifically designed to make the best use of the chosen fabric’s color and motif.
 Each bag blends three prints to create the exterior and lining.
 Our set is particularly striking because we made three, but one bag on its own will draw attention like no other.
 While shooting our sample photographs, people literally stopped us on the street to ask about them!

-We originally used Tula Pink’s Elizabeth collection for FreeSpirit Fabrics, which is no longer readily available.
+We originally used Tula Pink’s Elizabeth collection from FreeSpirit Fabrics, which is no longer readily available.
 When choosing your favorite cotton trios, look for a depth of color and design.
 If you are new to mixing and matching, take a read through our helpful article: Top 10 Sew4Home Designer Tips for Blending Colors and Prints.

 There is a free downloadable pattern link below for the unique curved “wave” pockets on the front and back of the bag – but that’s the only thing for which you need a pattern.
 All other cuts are simple rectangles.